digital-ai/release-integration-sdk-workshop/part-1/lab-4-define-a-new-task-and-test.md

 * Create a test template with the new task
 * Run it

-Ok, this takes a bit, but it does validate if the integration plugin is built correctly.
+This takes a bit, but it does validate if the integration plugin is built correctly and can be run inside Release.
 The debug/test loop can be shortened by using [Unit tests](#using-unit-tests), that we will cover at the end of this exercise.

 But first, let's highlight a couple of features